FOSSEE/FSF-mathematics-python-code-archive/FSF-2020/calculus-of-several-variables/geometry-of-planes-and-curves/README.md

-This repository contains the codes written by [Saarth Deshpande](https://github.com/saarthdeshpande) during the course of FOSSEE Summer Fellowship 2020 under the Floss: Mathematics using Python.
+This repository contains the codes written by [Saarth Deshpande](https://github.com/saarthdeshpande) during the course of FOSSEE Summer Fellowship 2020 under the FLOSS: Mathematics using Python.

 __Sub-topics covered__:
 * Equations of Planes and Lines